OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-widevine-license-template-overview.md

     }

 ### <a name="example"></a>Exemplo
-Olá mostrado no exemplo a seguir como toouse APIs .NET tooconfigure uma licença Widevine simple.
+O exemplo a seguir mostra como usar as APIs do .NET para configurar uma licença simples do Widevine.

     private static string ConfigureWidevineLicenseTemplate()
     {